cappelnord/Kreatives-Programmieren-II-2019-2020/CCL/12/Readme.md

 - `|` (a pipe): "pipes" data from one command's output stream into a second command's input
 	- `head -c 64 yourfilename | ffmpeg -f rawvideo -s 8x8 -pix_fmt gray -i - youroutputfile`: pipe 64 bytes from a file to ffmpeg and display them as grayscale image (8-bit per pixel) on a square matrix (8 x 8)
-	- `head -c 64 yourfilename | ffmpeg -f rawvideo -s 8x8 -pix_fmt gray -i - -vf scale=500:500 -sws_flags neighbor -y youroutputfile`: same as above but scaled to a larger resolution so we can see something
+	- `head -c 64 yourfilename | ffmpeg -f rawvideo -s 8x8 -pix_fmt gray -i - -vf scale=500:500 -sws_flags neighbor -y youroutputfile`: same as above but scaled to a larger matrix

 ### 'i am sitting in a mp3'